 - Inspire and enthuse people of all ages about the science of ecology, especially those not previously interested

 - Develop skills in communicating the science of ecology

-The round is currently closed.
-The next round will open at the end of July 2016 with a deadline of 17:00 (BST), Friday 16 September.
+This round is now open to applications with a deadline of 17:00 (BST), Friday 16 September.

 Start dates for all projects submitted to this round must be from 14 November 2016 onward.